thoughtbot/kumade/README.md

 provide most of what you want.
 Unlike other Heroku deploy gems, it is well-tested.

+## Development
+Development is happening very fast, and the internals are in constant flux.
+The public API is constant (e.g. `kumade production` will work), but you may have to rebase against master a couple times before your pull request can be merged.

 ## What does Kumade do?
 Before deploying, Kumade ensures the git repo is clean and that all tests pass.
 After that, it packages assets using